(Updated for 2024 + 2025)

 Summer: Lakes and other bodies of water will be more congested with visitors during the hot months, but other types of locations aren’t usually too bad.

 Fall: This is the most popular time of year for people to get out and explore due to the nice temps and fall colors.
 It’s also the most popular time for weddings and elopements.
 Parks and trails will be busier than usual, and accommodations and vendors can book out quickly because of this.
-Scheduling for a weekday can help to avoid the crowds and sparse vendor/accommodation availabilities, but Fridays-Sundays are still totally doable and you never know if your dream vendor still has an opening even if you’re booking somewhat last-minute!
+Scheduling for a weekday can help to avoid the crowds and sparse vendor/accommodation availabilities.
+Fridays-Sundays are still totally doable and you never know if your dream vendor still has an opening even if you’re booking somewhat last-minute!

 Best Days to Elope On